Fundspay/ticketmaster-server/README.md

 ## 🚀 Overview

-TicketMaster Server is a backend system built with Node.js and PostgreSQL to manage user authentication, event creation, and ticket handling for an event registration system.
+TicketMaster Server is a backend system built with Node.js and PostgreSQL to manage user authentication, event creation, and ticket handling for an event registration system which is a PROOF OF CONCEPT for zkp implementation

 ## 🛠️ Tech Stack